haxko/haxkohle/README.md

 The project is currently in a early development state.
 Therefore production usage is not recommended.

+After install, the admin panel is available under  `/admin`, apart from that only the `/account`, `/account/register`, `/account/logout` are existent.
+Othere routes will be notet here, as they come available.

 ## Support

 Please [open an issue](https://github.com/haxko/haxkohle/issues/new) for support.